Practical advantage of non-Hermitian enhanced quantum sensing: Technical noise models

+converges to the theoretically predicted projection in the large-$N$ limit.
+In practice, however, hardware-specific imperfections—specifically the competition between readout dynamics and the internal relaxation of the qubit—distort this distribution.
 In superconducting transmons or trapped ions, for instance, longitudinal relaxation ($T_1$) during the dispersive readout pulse causes the excited state $\ket{1}$ (often the ``bright" state) to decay into the ground state $\ket{0}$ (the ``dark" state).
-Conversely, the upward transition $\ket{0} \to \ket{1}$ is thermally suppressed at millikelvin temperatures.
-This results in an asymmetric error hierarchy where the the ``dark" error rate ($\kappa_1$, misidentifying $\ket{1}$ as $\ket{0}$) significantly outweighs the ``bright" error rate ($\kappa_0$, misidentifying $\ket{0}$ as $\ket{1}$), systemically shifting the population toward the ground state.

-For NV centers in diamond, the manifestation of this bias is reversed but follows a similar physical logic.
-Here, the $m_s=0$ state ($\ket{0}$) serves as the ``bright" state due to its high cycling fluorescence rate, while the $m_s=\pm 1$ state ($\ket{1}$) are ``dark" due to non-radiative inter-system crossing.
-Biased readout errors emerge because the dark state can relax back into the bright state under continuous optical excitation, coupled with fixed offsets in the threshold settings of the photon counter.
-Furthermore, since photon emission follows a Poisson distribution with limited collection efficiency, the overlap between the high-count $|0\rangle$ tail and the low-count $|1\rangle$ tail is inherently asymmetric.
+Conversely, the upward transition $\ket{0} \to \ket{1}$ is thermally suppressed at millikelvin temperatures~\cite{PhysRevApplied.7.054020,PhysRevLett.100.200502,chen2023transmon}.
+This mechanism results in an asymmetric error hierarchy where the ``dark" error rate ($\kappa_1$, misidentifying $\ket{1}$ as $\ket{0}$) significantly outweighs the ``bright" error rate ($\kappa_0$, misidentifying $\ket{0}$ as $\ket{1}$), systematically biasing the population toward the ground state.
+For NV centers in diamond, the manifestation of this bias is reversed but follows an analogous physical logic.
+The ground-state manifold is a spin triplet, where the $m_s=0$ state (denoted as $\ket{0}$) and the $m_s=\pm 1$ state ($\ket{\pm1}$) exhibit distinct optical properties under continuous green laser excitation.
+The bright state $\ket{0}$ undergoes spin-preserving cycling transitions to emit high photoluminescence, whereas the dark states $\ket{\pm1}$ preferentially decay into metastable singlets via non-radiative inter-system crossing~\cite{DOHERTY20131,Robledo_2011}.
+Crucially, this measurement paradigm induces an intrinsic spin polarization within a typical $300$-$500$ ns readout window: the shelved population asymmetrically repopulates the $\ket{0}$ state upon leaving the singlet manifold.
+This unidirectional $\ket{\pm1} \to \ket{0}$ state conversion, compounded by overlapping Poissonian photon-counting statistics and fixed hardware thresholding, leads to a readout error hierarchy.